US dollar set for weekly gain amid worries about a recovery

 "The risk is clear that the opening of economies takes longer to materialise vs what markets are discounting," said Carl Hammer, head of macro and FICC research at SEB.

-One key trigger for investor sentiment on Friday is the flash estimate release of the Germany gross domestic product data at 0800 GMT.
-Economists polled by Reuters expect Europe's largest economy to shrink by 2.2% in the first quarter, less than other euro zone states.
+The German economy slid into a recession after suffering its steepest quarterly contraction since the 2009 financial crisis as shops and factories were shut down in mid-March to fight the spread of COVID-19, preliminary data showed on Friday.

+Moreover, the euro zone economy experienced its deepest contraction on record in the first three months of the year against the previous quarter.

-"However, data published since the first estimate has been generally weaker than expected and we see a risk of the first estimates being revised down for several countries," Hammer said.
+"Data published since the first estimate has been generally weaker than expected and we see a risk of the first estimates being revised down for several countries," SEB's Hammer said.

+Kit Juckes, macro strategist at Societe Generale, said that euro/dollar "is too weak already to fall fast".
+The common currency had fallen to $1.0636 in March during the coronavirus- induced market rout and is now trading not far from that level.

+The U.S. dollar was steady against a basket of currencies at 100.23 =USD, although set for a 0.4% gain for the week on rising Sino-U.S. tensions.

 The antipodean pair, like other majors, have struggled for traction in May as investors and authorities weigh optimism about easing virus containment measures against the risk of more infections and the sheer scale of economic damage already done.

+The yen JPY=EBS was up 0.1% at 107.09 per dollar, but has been grounding lower this week as U.S. Federal Reserve officials talked down the prospect of negative rates, also buoying the dollar.

-Elsewhere, the British pound GBP=D3 remained under pressure, falling 0.3% to $1.2202, after touching a five-week low of $1.2161 overnight, following the British government's reiterating its refusal to extend the Brexit transition deadline beyond December.
+Elsewhere, the British pound GBP=D3 remained under pressure, falling 0.2% to $1.2207, following the British government's reiterating its refusal to extend the Brexit transition deadline beyond December.

+The Swedish crown, which took a massive hit in March was recovering and SEB estimated that on a trade-weighted basis, the currency was now at a stronger level then before the COVID-19 crisis started.
+The crown was last up 0.1% at 9.8035 SEK=D3.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.